HKUDS/SepLLM/README.md

 ![image](https://hackmd.io/_uploads/r18jZD47Jg.png)

+**Note: You must ensure that all configured paths involved in [`4.
+Training`](#4-training) are readable and writable for all nodes in the computer cluster.** Therefore, we recommend configuring a shared file system in the computing cluster that allows all nodes to have reading and writing access to.
+This eliminates the need to copy all source code files, configuration files, data, *etc.*, to each node in the cluster, avoiding unnecessary trouble.

+**Furthermore, you need to ensure that the source code files, configuration files, data, and *etc.* accessed by each node in the cluster are consistent.**

 ## 4.1 Data Preparation

 We use the same training data as the [Pythia](https://github.com/EleutherAI/pythia) project, namely the open-source [deduped Pile](https://huggingface.co/datasets/EleutherAI/pythia_deduped_pile_idxmaps) dataset, with the entire training process involving approximately 300 billion tokens.
 You can refer to the [Pythia](https://github.com/EleutherAI/pythia) project to download and prepare your training data, or refer to the summary of operations below.